This post may contain affiliate links. Please read our disclosure policy.

 mushroom casserole ingredients on a kitchen counter.

-• Seasonings: My go-to seasonings are salt, black pepper, and dried rosemary.
+• Seasonings: A simple mix of salt, black pepper, and dried rosemary enhances the dish.

-• Chicken Broth: Choose low sodium chicken broth, or for a vegetarian option, use vegetable broth.
-Any leftover chicken broth can be used in many of our single serving soup recipes or in Chicken and Dumplings and a single serving of Risotto.
+• Chicken Broth: Use low sodium chicken broth, or swap with vegetable broth for a vegetarian option.
+Leftover broth works well in soup recipes, Chicken and Dumplings or Risotto.

-• Sour Cream: Greek yogurt is a good alternative if you prefer.
-Consider using leftover sour cream in Butter Chicken, a Mexican Street Corn Salad, or even in German Chocolate Cake!
+• Sour Cream: Adds creaminess; Greek yogurt is a good alternative.
+Leftovers can be used in Butter Chicken, a Mexican Street Corn Salad, or even in German Chocolate Cake!

 Recipe Variations

-• Cheesy Mushroom Casserole: Stir in a handful of shredded cheese like cheddar or Gruyère before baking for an extra layer of flavor.
+• Cheesy Addition: Stir in shredded cheddar, Gruyère, or Parmesan before baking for extra flavor.

 1. Preheat the oven to 375°F (190°C).